In the early dawn hours of April 19th, 1775, an alarm rider galloped his way throughout the town of

 (as closely as possible), arriving at the Old North Bridge about 9:00, where we will reenact the

-original battle that took place there, along with the 10th and 4th Regiment of Foot.
-We will also lay
+original battle that took place there, along with British reenactor units.

 The public is encouraged to join us as we march the trail from Acton to Concord.
 It is an experience